 No. Do not depend on VNS to ensure your safety.
 If you feel that you are being threatened, immediately notify law enforcement.

-If your address or phone number changes, you may contact the VNS Call Center (1-866-365-4968 & provide your VNS VIN & PIN); or you may contact the person indicated on your initial notification letter; or the Victim-Witness Coordinator at the U.S. Attorney's Office.
+If your address or phone number changes, you may contact the VNS Call Center (1-866-365-4968 & provide your VNS VIN & PIN); the person indicated on your initial notification letter; or the Victim-Witness Coordinator at the U.S. Attorney’s Office.

-If you do not wish to receive notification you may contact the VNS Call Center (1-866-365-4968 & provide your VNS VIN & PIN, Select Opt Out option); or you may contact the person indicated on your initial notification letter; or the Victim-Witness Coordinator at the U.S. Attorney's Office.
+If you do not wish to receive notification you may contact the VNS Call Center (1-866-365-4968 & provide your VNS VIN & PIN, Select Opt Out option); the person indicated on your initial notification letter; or the Victim-Witness Coordinator at the U.S. Attorney’s Office.

-The Federal Bureau of Investigation’s Victim Specialist will be in contact with you during the investigation stage of the case if it is an FBI case.
-Notifications which may be provided include: the arrest of a suspect, whether the case is declined for prosecution, or whether the case is being referred to state or local authorities.
+The FBI’s Victim Specialist will be in contact with you during the investigation stage of the case.
+Notifications which may be provided include the arrest of a suspect, whether the case is declined for prosecution, or whether the case is being referred to state or local authorities.

-If a defendant is incarcerated in a federal facility, you will be able to receive information through the Federal Bureau of Prison's Victim Notification program on release-related activities including: community corrections center placement, furlough, parole hearings, escape, and death.
+If a defendant is incarcerated at a federal prison, you will be able to receive information through the Federal Bureau of Prison’s Victim Notification program on release-related activities including community corrections center placement, furlough, parole hearings, escape, and death.